themanyone/whisper_dictation/README.md

 We had to had to modify `Makefile` to get it to compile:
 	`NVCCFLAGS = -allow-unsupported-compiler ...`

 To minimize GPU footprint, launch `server` with tiny.en model.
-It uses just over 111 MiB VRAM on our budget laptop. `--convert` is required because we record in .mp3 format.
+It uses just over 111 MiB VRAM on our budget laptop.
+48MiB with `./models/ggml-tiny.en-q4_0.bin` quantized to 4Bits.  `--convert` is required because we record in .mp3 format.
 We started using port 7777 because 8080 is used by other apps.
 Feel free to change it.
 As long as servers and clients agree, it should be no problem.

 ```shell
 ./server -l en -m models/ggml-tiny.en.bin --port 7777 --convert